I have been a full time professional Leicester wedding photographer for over 25 years with more than 1,000 weddings photographed.

 I photographed my first wedding in Leicester when I was 20.
 It was film at that time and you had to get the wedding photography right the first time with no mistakes, no delete button or photoshop then.
 The camera I used only took 12 photos per roll of film before you had to change rolls which meant it was vital to think ahead and work fast which are still the key skills needed for wedding photography today.

 From the very start I invested in the very best camera you could buy at the time which was called a Hasselblad.
 These were the cameras that Nasa used on all the moon missions and took the most famous photographs in the world. www.nasa.gov.
-The last one I brought before moving to digital was a fantastic red leatherette one.
+The last one I brought before moving to digital was this fantastic red leatherette one here.

 Here I am with it, leaning out of a Leicester wedding venue window.

 My first job at 16 was working as a photo printer in one of the pro labs in Leicester and very soon I was promoted to manage the black and white printing department.
 My spare time would be spent travelling and shooting landscapes with a 5×4 inch plate camera that took one shot shot at a time.
-Here I am with it in in Dovedale 1987
+Here I am with it in Dovedale age 19.

 At the pro lab I started with black and white and then trained as a colour photo printer and at the age of 19 I started working in the in-house photography department which would see me on many outdoor photographic assignments.
 A few years later I started photography by Bill Haddon in 1995.

-Photo taken in 1988 at the age of 20 and by then with 4 years darkroom experience and already manager of a lab’s black and white department and working in the photographic studio.
+Photo taken at the age of 20 and by then with 4 years darkroom experience and already manager of a lab’s black and white department and working in the photographic studio.

 Today I still use all those printing skills learnt in a real (wet) darkroom, especially my time spent in the pro colour lab because to able “see” colour correctly takes years of experience.
 Today the darkroom is photoshop and a computer.
 See here for a few samples